 BDBNs must be valid and executed as required in the fund’s trust deed to make a nomination effective.

-Nominating a reversionary beneficiary for your super benefit can be a useful tool for estate planning.
+Nominating a reversionary beneficiary for your super benefit can be a useful tool for estate planning, especially for couples wanting to ensure their spouse continues to receive their super pension when they die.
 With a reversionary pension, your beneficiary automatically becomes entitled to receive your super pension.

 Provided your intended beneficiary is an eligible death benefit dependant at the time of your death, your pension continues to be paid and simply ‘reverts’ to them.
 This provides certainty and minimises the potential for legal challenges.
 Beneficiaries can commute or stop a reversionary pension in part or full if they prefer a lump sum.